Marcus: Father’s 42. Mother was 35 when she died.

 The story could have been written for my tastes: psychological horror about intergenerational relationships with a strong Coming-of-Age theme.
 It has the added bonus of starring Mark Lester.
 This was the last in a rapid succession of Lester films made in 1971 in an obvious quest to fully exploit his boyish charms before puberty struck.
 In most of these, poor Mark looks understandably tired and unenthusiastic; but here was a role he clearly enjoyed playing.
 And what young teen boy wouldn’t have?
 After all, he got to grope Britt Ekland!

 Twelve-year-old Marcus’s mother died, it’s said, from an undisclosed heart condition two years before.
 His father recently married Elise (Ekland), a beautiful woman 20 years his junior.
-She and Marcus meet for the first time when he returns home from boarding school.
-It’s clear from the outset that the boy finds her attractive and his response is, to say the least, precocious.
+She and Marcus meet when he returns home from boarding school for the first time.
+It’s clear from the outset that the boy finds her attractive, and his response is, to say the least, precocious.

-The story line makes obvious references to Henry James’s The Turn of the Screw and develops similar themes: a boy’s emerging awareness of life and the reaction (hysteria?) of a young woman responsible for him.
-It does so, however, in an overt manner, which James could not have gotten away with in his day.
-It also turns on the same tension of leaving us unsure as to who is manipulating whom and whether what we are seeing is reality or Marcus’s (or Elise’s) fantasies.
+The storyline makes apparent references to Henry James’s The Turn of the Screw and develops similar themes: a boy’s emerging awareness of life and the reaction (hysteria?) of a young woman responsible for him.
+However, it does so in an overt manner, which James could not have gotten away with in his day.
+It also turns on the same tension of leaving us unsure who is manipulating whom and whether what we are seeing is reality or Marcus’s (or Elise’s) fantasies.
 But even those who spot the parallels in this and James’s classic will be unprepared for the climax, which jumps you from behind in an unforgettable way.